castedo/dsgl-spec/doc.md

 used for the base DSI of the document succession.

 **Criterion**:
-All document snapshots are stored as a Git blob or Git tree with the name `object` (in its containing Git tree).
+All document snapshots are stored as a Git blob or Git tree with the entry name `object` (in its containing Git tree).

 **Criterion**: